-- Round Tomatoes: Steady volume out of Sonora and Sinaloa on all sizes; Quality is outstanding. - Roma Tomatoes: Ample supply from Sonora and Sinaloa are crossing through Nogales and McAllen.
-Quality is good. - Snacking Tomatoes (Cherry, Grape and Medley): Steady supply and light demand have put downward pressure on fob pricing, quality remains good. - Tomato on the Vine: Stable Volume available this week.
+- Round Tomatoes: Steady volume out of Sonora and Sinaloa on smaller sizes, larger sized fruit was tighter this week; Quality is outstanding out of the newer regions.
+Quality from Sinaloa is hit and miss.
+Baja will be scratching this week. - Roma Tomatoes: Ample supply from Sonora and Sinaloa are crossing through Nogales and McAllen.
+Quality is good out of Sonora and Jalisco.
+Sinaloa was fair at best.
+We are seeing some light crossings on romas from Baja this week. - Snacking Tomatoes (Cherry, Grape and Medley): Steady supply and light demand have put downward pressure on fob pricing, quality remains good. - Tomato on the Vine: Stable Volume available this week.